frq-frk/practiceLLD/ReadMe.md

 - Sometimes no of lines of code can be huge during implementation.
 - Have to think of end to end chain.

+### Abstract Factory Method
+#### Definition
+- Factory of factory pattern
+- Creating objects which belong to a family of similar objects.
+- Implemented using a common interface.
+- Example Java DocumentBuilder

+#### Analogy
+Consider it as factory of factories/ abstraction of factories where each factory again will implement factory pattern.

+#### Code walkthrough
+Please go through the abstract factory pattern example

+#### Pros
+- Follows Open Closed principle, Single Responsibility principle
+- good for abstraction.
+- loose coupling.

+#### Cons
+- Code becomes complex over the time.
+- Pattern inside the pattern.

 [//]: # (#### Definition)

 [//]: # ()